kiransalve/Power-BI/Learn with Gigs/Questions.md

 https://www.youtube.com/watch?v=sq5kY5WPq0g

-# 15. import and direct query in power BI?
+# 15. Import and Direct query in power BI?

 Import mode -

 Power BI imports a copy of the data into its in-memory engine (VertiPaq).

-Data is stored inside the .pbix file
+Data is stored inside the .pbix file (Power BI experience file format)

 there is 1 GB of limit for the data we want to publish to power bi service